 Royal jelly may interact with warfarin, a blood thinner.
 An 87-year-old man who took a pure royal jelly supplement while on warfarin went to the hospital with blood in his urine.
 Royal jelly possibly dangerously raised warfarin levels, causing internal bleeding .

 Natural Sources and Supplementation

-You can also get royal jelly as a supplement.
-It’s available mixed with honey, other honey products, and ginseng.
+Royal jelly is also available as an oral supplement.
+It’s commercialized mixed with honey, other honey products, and ginseng.

 You can also find pure royal jelly as: